IssaihPerez/Capstone-2025/index.md

 allowed users to schedule future appointments with verification steps like ID numbers and descriptions.
 To test this application, I used JUnit testing o findividual components, combining manual and automated methods to ensure robust input validation and reduce potential vulnerabilities from unauthorized access or faulty logic.

+# **Enhanced Artifacts**
+Throughout this degree, I've developed a strong understanding of what it means to be a Computer Science professional.
+The first key artifact I chose to demonstrate this was from CS 250 Software Development Lifecycle and it displays my ability to apply well founded and innovative techniques in real world contexts.
+This project originally involved a Java based application, using Swing, that displayed a browser interface with different destinations, allowing users to explore various travel destinations through clickable links.
+As part of improving the artifact, I ported the entire application from Java to C++, which was a challenging task as I had to learn a new to me program called CMake, which took place of Java's Swing framework.
+The transition involved thoughtful decision making and trade offs, particularly in adapting the interface and preserving the application's fuinctionality across different languages and platforms.
+From a collaborative perspective, I enhanced the project by integrating interactive features such as external links, creating a more connected and engaging user experience.
+This supports collaboration and information sharing accross different systems, demonstrating how software can bridge gaps between various areas within the field.
+By combining strong technical skills with a focus on usability and cross functional collaboration, this artifact represents my growth as a well rounded and capable Computer Science Professional.

+The second artifact I chose was from CS 330 Computational Graphics and Visualization and this artifact showcases my ability to develop appropriate solutions to complex design problems while effectively balancing the trade offs that come with different design decisions.
+The project, completed using SNHU's Virtual Lab environment, involved creating a 3D mesh scenery executable using various shapes and objects constructed through code.
+During the outset, I encountered a challenge as I didn't have all the necessary files to run the program.
+To overcome this, I tracked down older versions I had saved of the code and update them to meet my current coding standards and requirements.
+This process required not just technical problem solving but also a keen eye for detail and a strong sense of design consistency.
+Of the three chosen artifacts, this one was the most time consuming as much of my time was spent fine tuning and making deliberate choices about what elements to emphasize.
+I had to carefully balance components such as lighting, shapes, textures pitches, and other visual elements.
+This iterative refinement process demonstrates my ability to evaluate trade offs, prioritize features, and make informed decisions which are skills that are essential both in academic settings and professional client work.

+The final artifact was pulled from CS340 Client Server Development and demonstrates my ability to design, develop, and deliver technically sound, professional quality work while applying a security focused mindset.
+Built in Python using .ipynb and .py files, the project is a web based application that interacts with a database of animals.
+I restructured the original setup by consolidating multiple access points into a single entry, improving usability and security.
+I updated the CRUD operations for better accuracy and implemented defensive programming practices, such as using .env fields to protect user's credentials and added additional checks for validating user input to help prevent errors and null entries.
+While the backend functionality and CRUD logic work as intended, I encountered an unresolved issue with the Juptyer Dash script.
+Due to limitations with the Dash server environment in the Virtual Lab, the dashboard cannot render externally.
+Despite this, the core logic performs as expected, showcasing my problem solving and security aware developmental skills.